nreal000/Mastermind/README.md

 # Mastermind
-A ripoff on a boardgame
+A ripoff of a boardgame
+Plan to maybe mave this more complicated, maybe visual Plan to use this to teach myself python